Pte William Leslie Neaves (1894 -1917)

 William enlisted in the Army at Bexleyheath around April 1917, and in September, following a period of training, was sent to join the 1st Battalion, East Surrey Regiment in France, and probably part of a draft that arrived with the battalion at Penin later that month.

-The battalion travelled by bus from Meteren on 1 October and relieved the 9th West Yorkshires, and a company of the 10th West Ridings, in an area south of Polygon Wood.
-William’s unit had been ordered to hold the entire brigade front line, which, based on a description in the battalion War Diary, was almost non-existent, with the men forced to shelter in shell holes for cover.
-The ground had been continuously churned and re-churned by shelling and consisted of very loose soil, so was wholly unsuitable for digging trenches.
+The battalion travelled by bus from Meteren on 1 October and relieved the 9th West Yorkshires and a company of the 10th West Ridings in an area south of Polygon Wood.
+William’s unit was ordered to hold the entire brigade front line, which, based on a description in the battalion War Diary, was almost non-existent, with the men forced to shelter in shell holes for cover.
+The ground had been continuously churned and re-churned by shelling and consisted of very loose soil, so it was wholly unsuitable for digging trenches.
+The position was, at best, precarious, and in addition to shelling, the threat from enemy snipers (who possessed a superior field of observation) was a constant danger.
+William had been due to take part in an attack on 4 October; however, he was killed the day before, most likely from shellfire.

 William’s body was either not recovered, or later identified, and so he is commemorated on the Tyne Cot Memorial to the Missing in Belgium.